Visa requirements for Argentine citizens: History

-Argentine citizens were made eligible for eVisas recently by Guinea and Malawi (October 2019), Pakistan (April 2019), Tanzania and Papua New Guinea (November 2018), Djibouti (February 2018), Azerbaijan (January 2017), India (e-Tourist visa from November 2014) and Myanmar (September 2014).
+Argentine citizens were made eligible for e-Visas recently by Guinea and Malawi (October 2019), Pakistan (April 2019), Tanzania and Papua New Guinea (November 2018), Djibouti (February 2018), Azerbaijan (January 2017), India (e-Tourist visa from November 2014) and Myanmar (September 2014).

 Pre-approved visas pick-up

 Pre-approved visas can be picked up on arrival in the following countries instead in embassy or consulate.